TankMate

 Yes.
 If the "Abnormal Usage Alert" has been enabled in the app (Alerts tab) - the sensor will wake and take a reading every hour.
 If the level has dropped below the threshold set (under Alerts in the app), an abnormal usage alert will be sent as a pop-up notification.

 Slow leaks are harder to detect.
-The best way to do this is to set the unit to update hourly, and then compare the level readings after a sustained period of inactivity, e.g. 12 midnight through to 6am (or longer if possible).
+The best way to do this is to set the unit to update hourly (or every 15 minutes), and then compare the level readings after a sustained period of inactivity, e.g. 12 midnight through to 6am (or longer if possible).

 How much variation should I expect to see between level readings?